Future Energy Networks

 Gas Networks Evolution Simulator

-The Gas Network Evolution Simulator (GNES) is an innovative project aimed at optimising the transition away from natural gas by using advanced Agent Based Modelling (ABM).
+More LessThe Gas Network Evolution Simulator (GNES) is an innovative project aimed at optimising the transition away from natural gas by using advanced Agent Based Modelling (ABM).
 GNES simulates the complex interactions between stakeholders such as Gas Distribution Networks (GDNs), Electricity Networks, consumers, and policymakers.
-It analyses economic, social, and environmental impacts of gas network decommissioning and Read More
+It analyses economic, social, and environmental impacts of gas network decommissioning and explores new infrastructure opportunities.
+By identifying challenges and benefits, GNES supports the development of cost-effective, equitable solutions that support vulnerable populations, ensuring a smooth transition to low-carbon energy sources while minimising consumer disruption and maximising network efficiency.

 -